 IBM Lotus Notes and Microsoft Outlook have always been at loggerheads, vying for the coveted spot of the best email client.
 If one excels in one area, the other shines in another.
-While both email clients have their own pros and cons and a migration between the two is not undertaken regularly since it is a lengthy and tedious process, there are many situations in which Notes data within NSF files is migrated to Outlook data within PST files.
-Such situations include scenarios wherein a user moves between organizations, access his mailbox on different machines at work place and home or simply wants to avail some particular feature in the other client.
+While both email clients have their own pros and cons and migration between the two is not undertaken regularly since it is a lengthy and tedious process, there are many situations in which Notes data within NSF files is migrated to Outlook data within PST files.
+Such situations include scenarios wherein a user moves between organizations, access his mailbox on different machines at the workplace and home, or simply wants to avail some particular feature in the other client.

 Migration between email clients as pointed out earlier is time-taking and not very straightforward to achieve.
 The process is often marred with difficulties and incompatibilities that users ultimately have to resolve at their own ends.
 This article will highlight some issues that might crop up when users try to migrate NSF to PST and also provide handy solutions to fix them.